tompos2/rcno-reviews/README.txt

 == Description ==

 Recencio Book Reviews is a powerful and very flexible tool for managing your blog’s book review collection.
-It was designed with the book reviewer in mind and was built to be fast, easy and customizable.
+It was designed with the book reviewer in mind and built to be fast, easy and customizable.
 The plugin even provides book reviewers the opportunity of earning residual income via adding their own book purchase affiliate links.

 This plugin adds a custom post type for book reviews to your site.
 You can publish book reviews as standalone posts or include them in your normal posts and pages.
 Organize your book reviews in any way you like.
 The plugin comes with some basic predefined taxonomies such as book author, genre, series, and publisher.
-As creating new book taxonomies is easy it’s up to you, which and how many taxonomies you want.
-Use listings embedded in pages to make your book reviews accessible by title or taxonomy name.
+Creating new book taxonomies is so easy it’s up to you to decide which and how many taxonomies you want to add.

+Use listings embedded in pages to make your book reviews accessible by title or taxonomies such as series or author.
 Or use one of the custom widgets to create tag clouds or top ten lists.

 Of course, you can use all the WordPress goodies you know from posts on book reviews as well: images, videos and comments.
 Despite its simplicity, it’s giving book reviewer, administrators, designers and developers all the freedom to adapt the plugin to their needs.
 Features you don’t need can be deactivated and are hidden from the UI.
 You can even create your own book review template files to gain complete control the look and feel of book reviews.

-And, all the above is SEO friendly by way of validated JSON-LD metadata for the 'Book' and 'Review' schema markup.
+Most importantly, all the above is SEO friendly by way of validated JSON-LD metadata for the 'Book' and 'Review' schema markup.

 = Features =